 The OIG and the United States Veterans Affairs Office of the Inspector General conducted a joint investigation resulting in the arrest for Grand Theft of a home health caregiver working under the Veteran's Directed Home and Community Based Services Program.
-This program was locally administered by the Alliance for the Aging, Inc., and the County's Community Action and Human Services Department.
+This program was locally administered by the Alliance for the Aging, Inc., and the County's Department of Human Services' Elderly, Disability and Veteran's Services Bureau provided case management.
 The program allows veterans to receive in-home care from a variety of caregivers, including family members.